20 Blockchain Security Vulnerabilities - An Overview

 - Double Spending Attack - This signifies one asset can be transacted twice.
 You can understand this by spending the same cryptocurrency twice without a balance update in the cryptocurrency Blockchain system.
 In this type of attack, an incorrect transaction happens by an authorized person.

-- Communication Channel Hijacking Attack - If the communication channel is not secure, an attacker can sniff data, resulting in disclosure or alteration of data.
+- Communication Channel Hijacking Attack - If the communication channel is not secure, an attacker can sniff data, resulting in the disclosure or alteration of data.

 - Phishing Attack - Here, an attacker uses social engineering techniques to trick the victim into clicking on a malicious link.
 This attack is abundant in using any technology.